AS Franz Krull: History

-After restoration of the Soviet rule in Estonia, the company was renamed Plant No. 9 of the Main Department of Synthetic Liquid Fuel and Gas (Завод № 9 Главгазтоппром) in 1945.
+After restoration of Soviet rule in Estonia, the company was renamed Plant No. 9 of the Main Department of Synthetic Liquid Fuel and Gas (Завод № 9 Главгазтоппром) in 1945.
 The plant specialized in the production of equipment for the oil shale and natural gas industry, as well as lifting equipment.
 In 1949, it was renamed Tallinn Machinery Plant (Tallinna Masinatehas).
 The plant production included large-scale ventilators, centrifugal pumps, high-power steam boilers, conveyors, and elevators.
-Its drilling rigs were used in addition to the Soviet Union also in Albania, Romania, China and several Arab countries.
+Its drilling rigs were used in the Soviet Union, as well as in Albania, Romania, China and several Arab countries.

-In 1955, the plant was placed under the USSR Oil and Gas Industry Construction Ministry, which focused on the construction of construction machinery.
+In 1955, the plant was placed under the USSR Oil and Gas Industry Construction Ministry, which focused on the manufacture of construction machinery.
 In 1963, the plant started manufacturing air-cooled heat exchangers.
-In 1971, the plant was named after the communist politician Johannes Lauristin.
+In 1971, the plant was renamed after the communist politician Johannes Lauristin.

 After Estonia regained independence, the plant was privatized in 1993.
-As of 2018, it is named OÜ Tallinna Masinatehas, and it concentrated on production of heat exchangers.
+As of 2018, it is named OÜ Tallinna Masinatehas, and its main product is heat exchangers.